DavidRagone/vim-llm-chat/README.md

-# LLM Chat for Vim
+# LLM Chat for Vim (with simonw/llm CLI)

-**LLM Chat for Vim** is a pure Vimscript plugin that brings a chat-like interface powered by any LLM (Large Language Model) API directly into Vim.
+**LLM Chat for Vim** is a pure Vimscript plugin that brings a chat-like AI interface directly into Vim, powered by the [llm](https://github.com/simonw/llm) command-line tool.
 Ask questions, get code explanations, and plan work—all from within your editor.
-The plugin sends your current file and project directory context to your LLM and displays responses in a chat buffer.
+The plugin sends your current file and project directory context to your local LLM, and displays responses in a chat buffer.

 ---